The IATF – International Automotive Task Force

 Quality management standards: history

 Due to national laws, it is not possible to define a single universal standard for a quality management system.
 However, in order to standardize different quality methods as far as possible, the IATF has extended the standard ISO 9001:1994 and has published in 1999 the first version of the quality management standard ISO/TS 16949.
-After that, more and more automotive suppliers could be certified to meet the requirements of the automobile manufacturers.
+After that, more and more automotive suppliers could get certified to meet the requirements of the automobile manufacturers.

 In 2016, the standard was revised and released as supplement of the ISO 9001:2015 under the term IATF 16949:2016.